juanjemdIos/somef-core/README.md

                                   output will be in JSON

-    -c, --codemeta_out PATH       Path to an output codemeta file -g, --graph_out PATH          Path to the output Knowledge Graph export file.
-If supplied, the output will be a Knowledge Graph, in the format given in the --format option chosen (turtle, json-ld)
+    -c, --codemeta_out PATH       Path to an output codemeta file -p, --pretty                    Pretty print the JSON output file so that it is easy to compare to another JSON output file.

-  -f, --graph_format [turtle|json-ld]
-                                  If the --graph_out option is given, this is the format that the graph will be stored in

-  -p, --pretty                    Pretty print the JSON output file so that it
-                                  is easy to compare to another JSON output file.